-  Thomas Jefferson's daughter Lucy, died from Whooping Cough while he was in France
+Thomas Jefferson's two year-old daughter Lucy, died from Whooping Cough while he was in France

 Its impossible to paint the anguish of my heart on this melancholy occasion.
 A most unfortunate Hooping cough has deprived you, and us of two sweet Lucys, within a week.
 Ours was the first that fell a sacrifice.
 She was thrown into violent convulsions linger’d out a week and then expired.
 Your dear angel was confined a week to her bed, her sufferings were great though nothing like a fit.
 She retain’d her senses perfectly, calld me a few moments before she died, and asked distinctly for water.